practical-artificial-intelligence-841/website/content/project/project-proposal-guidelines.md

 2. What **AI system** has the team selected from publicly available sources to exemplify the type of system under investigation?

-3. What **content knowledge** (theories and concepts) are needed to understand what the AI system does and how it works?
+3. What **content knowledge** (theories and concepts) are needed to *understand* what the AI system does and how it works?

-4. What **tools, platforms, APIs, libraries, and data sets** are needed to develop the AI system?
+4. What **practical knowledge: tools, platforms, APIs, libraries, and data sets** are needed to *develop* the AI system?

-5. What are the **ethical considerations** for:

-    a. determining the legitimate use of the AI system and for

-    b. developing a safe and trustworthy AI system?
+5. What **risks** might be posed by the AI system development and use?
+How are the risks mitigated?
+Consider the following issues:
+    1. Safety and security
+    2. Protection of data privacy
+    3. Protextion against algorithmi discrimination
+    4. Transparency and explanation

 6. **References:** What trustworthy and publicly available materials and resources inform and guide the project work of the team?